 The data integration in DATANET will be part of the SARNET JPA and the SARNET organisation would then be in charge of the work.

 Alternatively, the data integration could be a part of the ISTC or STCU project itself, in that case the concerned Kazhak, Russian or Ukrainian organizations will be in charge of the work.

+Future activities in support of Euratom-ROSATOM projects: CEG-SAM will support by evaluating or improving proposals in severe accident research to the Euratom-ROSATOM committee as well as following the progress on running projects and providing feedback to the committee.

 Contractual and logistic aspects: